elastisys/scale.cloudpool/aws/ec2/README.md

 The configuration keys have the following meaning:

-  - ``scalingGroup``: Describes how to identify/manage scaling group members and connect to the cloud provider.
+  - ``cloudPool``: Describes how to identify/manage pool members and connect to the cloud provider.
-    - ``name``: The name of the managed scaling group.
-All EC2 instances with this [tag](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) are to be considered members of the scaling group.
+    - ``name``: The logical name of the managed machine pool.
+All EC2 instances with this [tag](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) are to be considered members of the pool.
     - ``awsAccessKeyId``: Your [AWS Access Key ID](https://aws-portal.amazon.com/gp/aws/securityCredentials).
     - ``awsSecretAccessKey``: Your [AWS Secret Access Key](https://aws-portal.amazon.com/gp/aws/securityCredentials).
     - ``region``: The [AWS region](http://docs.aws.amazon.com/general/latest/gr/rande.html) to connect to.
-  - ``scaleUpConfig``: Describes how to provision additional servers (on scale-up).
+  - ``scaleOutConfig``: Describes how to provision additional servers (on scale-up).
     - ``size``: The [instance type](http://aws.amazon.com/ec2/instance-types/instance-details/)
       to use for new machine instances.
     - ``image``: The [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)